Rigid Invariant Sliced Wasserstein via Independent Embeddings

 We evaluate RISWIE on two-dimensional tissue slices of the human small intestine, where each slice is represented as a point cloud of cell coordinates~\citep{hickey2023intestine}, orientated arbitrarily.
 Ground-truth labels group slices by intestine identity.

+We compute the all-pairs RISWIE distance matrix between point clouds from different tissue types and vertical slices.
+Each block in the matrix compares all slices of one tissue to all slices of another.
+Since each slice may be arbitrarily rotated or reflected, a rigid-invariant distance should yield low pairwise values within diagonal blocks (same tissue), despite variations in orientation or sampling.
+Figure~\ref{fig:distancematrix} highlights RISWIE’s robustness to such transformations, showing consistently low intra-tissue distances.

 Table~\ref{tab:cells-runtime} reports runtime and stack assignment accuracy across distances.
-For clustering/assignment, we apply a farthest-point seeding strategy with greedy assignment based on intra-cluster distances, with more information available in the appendix.
+For clustering/assignment, we apply a farthest-point seeding strategy with greedy assignment based on intra-cluster distances, with more information available in Appendix \ref{sec:cells-experiment}.
 RISWIE achieves sub-second computation and the highest accuracy (95.8\%), while Gromov–Wasserstein is slower by over four orders of magnitude.
 Sliced Wasserstein and classical Wasserstein are faster than GW but substantially less accurate.

 Beyond assignment, RISWIE provides stronger discriminative power.
-Using pairwise distances to score same-intestine versus different-intestine pairs, RISWIE achieves an AUC-ROC of 0.943 compared to 0.921 for Gromov--Wasserstein under identical sampling.
+Using pairwise distances to score same-intestine versus different-intestine pairs, RISWIE achieves an AUC-ROC of 0.943 compared to 0.921 for Gromov--Wasserstein or 0.829 for Procrustes--Wasserstein (all under identical subsampling).
 Since RISWIE scales nearly linearly with sample size, it can exploit larger point sets with little additional cost, which would further improve discriminatory power.
 However, we again subsample the same number of points for consistency.